Chapter 3 Introduction to the tidyverse

 We can also group points by a categorical variable.
 Let’s select the Cruise, Depth, O2, and H2S variables.
 Then, let’s filter to retain information on Cruise 72, and gather the data into the long format.
 We chose this cruise because it has accompanying microbial data that is used in ECOSCOPE’s upcoming summer workshops on amplicon sequencing and metagenomic analysis!

-Next, we create a depth-profile scatterplot comparing concentrations (x-axis) versus depth (y-axis) by chemical (shape).
-We also specify to reverse the y-axis with scale_y_reverse in order to obtain a depth profile where the top of the water column is at the top of the plot.
+a depth profile where the top of the water column is at the top of the plot.

-select(Cruise, Depth, O2, H2S) %>%
+dat select(Cruise, Depth, O2, H2S) %>%

 filter(Cruise==72) %>%